Naoki326/AnotherFSM/README.EN.md

                 })
                 .InstancePerDependency();

-            // If there are multiple modules, just call the following two lines of code in one of the modules RegisterKeyedNode<GroupNode>(builder);
-            RegisterKeyedNode<ParallelNode>(builder);

-            builder.RegisterType<AutofacNodeFactory>().As<IFSMNodeFactory>().SingleInstance();
             base.Load(builder);
         }

-        private void RegisterKeyedNode<T>(ContainerBuilder builder) where T : IFSMNode {
-            if (typeof(T).GetCustomAttribute(typeof(FSMNodeAttribute)) is FSMNodeAttribute attr)
-            {
-                builder.RegisterType<T>().Keyed<IFSMNode>(attr.Key);
     }
-        }
-    }
 ```

-It is particularly important to note that when injecting, inject GroupNode and ParallelNode from StateMachine into the container, but only once.
-In other words, if you have multiple projects with custom nodes, each project has such a module, but you only need to register GroupNode and ParallelNode in one of the modules.

 Finally, inject the Module in the startup project.

 - If using IHostBuilder, refer to the Demo, and configure IoC as shown below: